kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 > - 3M adhesive weather-resistant backing to attach directly to the sign.
 > - Cuttable to size of 6 inches per strip to meet the size constraint of creating a viewable display from the road (7 inch x 13 inch seven-segment displays)
 The specs/features above show that the product meets the required constraints.

+- Muzata Milky White LED Cover Lens was chosen for:
+> - A lens to cover the Keiurot LED strips to meet the constraint of visibility due to the necessity of not staring directly at the LEDs.
+> - This lens cover also meets all size constraints of the Keiurot LED strips.

 b.
 Microcontroller

 - Arduino Mega board chosen for: